uspki/policies/certificate-policy.md

 * Approving the CPS for each CA that issues certificates under this policy, and
 * Approving the compliance audit report for each CA issuing certificates under this policy, and
 * Ensuring continued conformance of each CA that issues certificates under this policy with applicable requirements as a condition for allowing continued participation, and
-* Ensuring compliance with CAB Forum Baseline Requirements, and
+* Ensuring compliance with CA/Browser Forum Baseline Requirements, and
 * Ensuring compliance with any trust store requirements and any browser requirements that the Federal Device Root pursues or has inclusion in.

 ### 1.5.2 Contact Person